One of the most treasured Australian political rumours to date suggests that Scott Morrison shat his pants at Engadine Maccas in 1997.

 April 2020: ScoMo jumped on the Will & Woody Show for a bit of banter.
 Right at the end of the interview, they popped the question, and after an immediate reactionary chuckle, this was ScoMo’s reaction:

 “That is the biggest load of rubbish that thing.
 I must admit I’ve been constantly amused by how something like that goes viral.
 I sometimes joke with my staff, not that we can do it at the moment ‘do you want to pop into Engadine Maccas?’ just for a laugh.
 I’ve got no idea where it came from”.

 Sounds exactly like what someone who shat an Engadine Maccas in 1997 would say.
-Whilst ScoMo’s denial of the incident doesn’t count for much (we all know politicians are capable of laborious lying), sadly, it seems we’ll never have absolute confirmation on the defecation.
+Whilst the Scott Morrison KIIS FM denial of the incident doesn’t count for much (we all know politicians are capable of laborious lying), sadly, it seems we’ll never have absolute confirmation on the defecation.
 No matter what, however, the Scott Morrison Engadine McDonalds legend will always live on, and we doubt the PM will be flashing his classic ScoMo smirk during this painful memory.

 me going back in time and waiting in engadine maccas on september 13th 1997 pic.twitter.com/zKNcbQkYKa